The Story of Omer, the Admissions Guy

 It all started in 2016.

-Omer the Admissions Guy is by far our greatest claim to fame.
+Omer the Admissions Guy our greatest claim to fame.
+This series of videos is the reason we make videos for schools today.
+Had we not started on this track who knows where we would have ended up.
 We have made seven videos of the same style for King’s Academy, each has been wildly successful in their own right.
 King’s has seen unprecedented growth in admissions numbers and their international profile has proliferated.

 It started with a wacky idea.